mesg-foundation/awesome/README.md

 [Website](https://mesg.com/) - [Docs](https://docs.mesg.com/) - [Chat](https://discordapp.com/invite/SaZ5HcE) - [Blog](https://medium.com/mesg)

-Awesome is a list of services and applications developed using MESG by the community.
-These are free to be shared and reused.
+Awesome is a list of Services and Applications developed with MESG by the community.

 Now, building powerful applications can be as easy as connecting the existing services below.